 If you are interested in spending some time with the Oxford English Dictionary but don’t have the $1,250 for the 20 volume set or don’t want to pay $100 for annual online subscription, never fear.
 Many libraries actually offer the OED as part of their online catalog.
 Search your local library catalog or ask at the helpdesk.

 If you love reading about words and books, then we have a whole article on books about books that you should peruse.
-And also a list of books about librarians.
+And also a list of books about librarians and set in libraries.
 And if you want more word nerd books, check out our discussion guide for Babel, by R.F.
 Kuang.

 The Book Thief, Marcus Zusak